Esri/arcgis-runtime-samples-android/java/download-preplanned-map-area/README.md

 ## How to use the sample

-Downloading tiles for offline use requires authentication with the web map's server.
-An [ArcGIS Online](www.arcgis.com) account is required to use this sample.

 Select a map area from the Preplanned Map Areas list.
 Click the Download button to download the selected area.
 The download progress will be shown in the Downloads list.
 When a download is complete, select it to display the offline map in the map view.

 ## How it works